-Lost Cove is a smaller, concentrated, south-facing boulder field and a favorite Boone-area wintertime destination.
-Slopers & crimps, steep faces to vertical terrain, low and highball options.
-The approach is easy and downhill on the hike in, and short but steep hiking out.
-Lost Cove houses some of the highest quality stone in the Boone Area with V0-V13 grades to choose from.
-This area drys quickly in the winter and has a plethora of High Country classics!
+Lost Cove is a smaller, concentrated, south-facing boulder field and a favorite Boone-area wintertime destination, housing some of the highest quality stone in the Boone Area with V0-V13 grades to choose from.
+The approach is easy and downhill on the hike in and short but steep hiking out.
+This area dries quickly in the winter and has a plethora of High Country classics, including slopers & crimps, steep faces to vertical terrain, and low and highball options.

 Buckeye & The Barn